adishourya/medm_article/src/code_blocks/code.typ

 def generate_qapairs(caption):
   # Construct the prompt for ollama for mcq based questions
   prompt = f"""
-  Based on the following medical image captions generate appropriate question.
-The medical image caption is in square bracket; treat this as the answer to generate atmost 5 question answer pairs: [{caption}]
+  Based on the following medical image captions generate appropriate and insightful question for the caption.
+Treat this caption as the ground truth to generate your question: {caption}
   """
   response = ollama.chat(model='llama3.1',
       messages=[ {